NetherlandsForensicInstitute/lr-benchmark/README.md

 audio not recorded while driving?
 The dashboard is build with ASR use cases in mind, but may be relevant for other use cases as well.

+To run the dashboard, run:
+`streamlit run validation_visualization.py `

+There are two tabs available: a single output tab and a multi output tab.

+### Single output tab
 In this dashboard you can
 select the desired output folder.
 From there the files `calibration_results.csv` and `all_metrics.csv` are loaded.
-The different 'runs' with different property pairings are retrieved from `run_config.yaml` files.
+The different 'runs' with different property pairings are retrieved from `config.yaml` files.
 You can select or de-select the desired pairs to create several `plotly` plots related to the lr-system.
 The counts in the underlying data are shown: `n_train` refers to the number of speakers in the train set, `n_val` to the number of speakers in the validation set,